-The phaseZERO Program focuses on guiding new entrepreneurs in building cybersecurity-centered businesses by providing mentorship, funding, and access to a network of state innovation resources.
-It supports Cyber Florida’s legislative mission to foster research partnerships between businesses and universities, attract cybersecurity companies to Florida, and enable new cybersecurity ventures.
+phaseZERO focuses on guiding new entrepreneurs in building cybersecurity-centered businesses by providing mentorship, funding, and access to a network of state innovation resources.
+It supports Cyber Florida at USF’s legislative mission to foster research partnerships between businesses and universities, attract cybersecurity companies to Florida, and enable new cybersecurity ventures.

-Each year, Cyber Florida evaluates applications and awards a total of approximately $240,000 in seed funding to emerging Florida companies.
-Following the SBIR model, Cyber Florida does not take equity or expect returns on these investments, allowing recipients to grow unencumbered.
+Each year, Cyber Florida at USF evaluates applications and awards a total of approximately $240,000 in seed funding to emerging Florida companies.
+Following the SBIR model, Cyber Florida at USF does not take equity or expect returns on these investments, allowing recipients to grow unencumbered.
 Successful applicants are selected through a three-stage process:

 Stage 1: Applicants submit a completed application as well as a brief business plan (format adapted from SBIR) for technical and business evaluation by a Cyber Florida Entrepreneur-in-Residence (EIR).